bredeson/HandsOnDArT/README.md

 ---

 # Announcements
-* **2019-2-18**: A Parsing error was detected in `maptk dart2vcf` version v1.1-30 and older (use `git describe --tags` in the `gbs-analysis` directory to determine the version you have).
-This version incorrectly parsed singlerow CSV files. **It is critical you re-parse your data with the latest maptk version**
+* **2019-2-18**: A Parsing error was detected in `maptk dart2vcf` from `gbs-analysis` version v1.1 and older.
+This version incorrectly parsed singlerow CSV files. **It is critical you re-parse your data with the latest `maptk` from `gbs-analysis` v1.2**, i.e. `cd gbs-analysis && git pull origin master`.
-* **2019-2-18**: `maptk dart2vcf` now parses two-row DArT CSV format, use the `-2` flag.
-Files must have ref and allele tags on consecutive lines in the two-row file (as they are when you receive them).
+* **2019-2-18**: `maptk dart2vcf` from the `gbs-analysis` repo now parses two-row DArT CSV format, use the `-2` flag.
+Files must have ref and allele tags on consecutive lines in the two-row file (as when you received the reports).

 # Welcome!
 ## About the course